Control access to Lambda function URLs

 If you choose the AWS_IAM

-auth type, users who need to invoke your Lambda function URL must have
+auth type, users who need to invoke your Lambda

-the lambda:InvokeFunctionUrl
+function URL must have the lambda:InvokeFunctionUrl

-permission.
-Depending on who makes the invocation request, you may have
+permissions.
+Depending on who makes the invocation

-to grant this permission using a resource-based policy.
+request, you might have to grant this permission using a resource-based policy.

-If the principal making the request is in the same AWS account as the function URL, then the principal must
+If the principal making the request is in the same AWS account as the function URL, then

-either have lambda:InvokeFunctionUrl
+the principal must either have

 lambda:InvokeFunctionUrl

 permissions in their identity-based policy.
-Policy evaluation
+Policy evaluation follows the rules outlined in

-If the principal making the request is in a different account, then the principal must have both an identity-based policy that gives them lambda:InvokeFunctionUrl
+If the principal making the request is in a different account, then the principal must

-outlined in Determining whether a cross-account request is allowed.
+in Determining whether a cross-account request is allowed.

-For an example cross-account interaction, the following resource-based policy allows the example
+The following resource-based policy allows the example

 role in AWS account 444455556666